Shoulder Extension Mobility

 If you find this exercise helpful, there are a number of other shoulder mobility exercises on our channel.

-Check out our free "Exercise Programme Creator" tool, where you build your own exercise programme, setting reps and sets for each, with links to videos embedded into the programme.
-It's easy to download as a PDF and send on to your clients.
+Check out our free “Exercise Programme Creator” tool, where you build your own exercise programme, setting reps and sets for each, with links to videos embedded into the programme.
+It’s easy to download as a PDF and send on to clients.

-If you'd like to support the work we're doing, please visit our Patreon donations page:
+If you’d like to help us continue the work we’re doing, please visit our donations page: